How to Landscape Your Front Yard: A Beginner's Guide

 Assess Your Front Yard

 Before beginning your landscaping project, spend time observing your yard's existing features and any areas that could be improved.
 Look at the placement of trees, flower beds, and walkways, and identify what stands out naturally.
 Evaluate the health and appearance of your lawn, taking note of any areas that may need special attention, such as thinning grass or water drainage issues.
 Sunlight patterns are also important, as different plants require varying levels of light.
 Consider how the design will relate to your home's exterior to create a consistent, attractive look.
 Taking these steps will help you build a plan that supports both function and style.
+If you’re unsure how to start or want a professional touch, consulting a

 Design a Layout Plan